Online GCSE Photography Course – Support and Revision

 FAQs

-1. Does it matter what camera I use?
+1. Does it matter what camera I use for the Online Photography GCSE Course?

 Absolutely not, we welcome all camera models and types.
 We use Nikon & Canon DSLR cameras on the course itself, but provide links to all camera manuals in the course material.